ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 If you notice any problems please open an issue or a pull request, I'll respond ASAP.
 Feature requests are always welcome.
 Thanks!

-These nodes should be used in conjunction with the [node-red-contrib-home-assistant-websocket](https://github.com/zachowj/node-red-contrib-home-assistant-websocket) palette, and the output should be connected to an `api-call-service` node.
-This node will automatically fill in the appropriate fields for that node.
+These nodes should be used in conjunction with the [node-red-contrib-home-assistant-websocket](https://github.com/zachowj/node-red-contrib-home-assistant-websocket) palette, and the output should be connected to an **Action** (`api-call-service`) node with **Block Input Overrides** disabled.
+This node will automatically fill in the appropriate action and data fields.
 [Example flows are provided in this repo](https://github.com/ryanjohnsontv/node-red-contrib-ha-inovelli-manager/tree/main/examples).

 ## Features